 Average highs of 20°C in the summer

 Close to the popular seaside town of Whitby, Staithes is the quieter alternative.
 Filled with beautiful and authentic fishing cottages for hire, there’s plenty of places to rent for a blissful week by the sea.
-Although complete with a small beach and a harbour, the village is very small, so you’ll do well to explore the surrounding area too — think walks along the headland or fossil searches by the sea, followed by afternoons spent in the pub.
+This charming little village has a small beach and harbour.
+You’ll do well to explore the surrounding area too.
+Think walks along the headland or fossil searches by the sea, followed by afternoons spent in the pub.

 Argyll, Scotland